Gigabit Community Fund

 This project explored how gigabit speeds could facilitate immersive, engaging distance learning across schools as well as real-time coaching and feedback across organizations.
 Big data from water quality monitors also flowed in real-time to researchers thanks to the low-latency connection.

 Originally funded during the second round of the 2014 Gigabit Community Fund, the class was so popular that Hixson has begun offering Wireless Earth Watchdogs as an extracurricular club – the original pilot students serve as mentors – as well as supporting a second semester of the course.
+This project continued into 2015 and 2016 with classes working on their project with an afterschool club.

 Learn more about Wireless Earth Watchdogs